garrett-hopper/fcbh-infrastructure-live/README.md

 - configure AWS profiles as needed https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html
   - dbp-admin
   - bibleis-admin
-- generate a GitHub personal access token (if needed) https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-create-personal-token-CLI.html

 ## Introduction
 While we use terraform for the resource creation, all terraform commands will be executed using the terragrunt wrapper.
 This wrapper enables creation of AWS resources in multiple modules, with convenient linkage between the modules.

-Terraform state is stored in S3 buckets, by AWS account
+Terraform state is stored in S3 buckets, with separate buckets for DBP and bibleis.
+Resources can be created in more than one region, and for more than one stage (i.e. Prod or Dev).
+Within each bucket, the directory structure clearly identifies the region and stage for terraform state

 The terragrunt/terraform commands are executed from a bash shell, in the directory containing a terragrunt.hcl file.
 This file references modules stored in a separate git repository, and provides configuration specific to the resources currently being created.

 AWS Profiles are referenced in the code, but should not be set explicitely.
 We recommend that there be no default profile in ~/.aws/config

 ## Initial Setup Verification
 For a complete example and to validate your local configuration, execute the following: